lorduskordus/fedora-lk/README.md

 # Fedora LK &nbsp; [![build-ublue](https://github.com/lorduskordus/fedora-lk/actions/workflows/build.yml/badge.svg)](https://github.com/lorduskordus/fedora-lk/actions/workflows/build.yml)

-My custom images based on the [BlueBuild](https://blue-build.org/) project.
+Custom Linux OS images built with ease using the [BlueBuild](https://blue-build.org/) project.
+BlueBuild is a collection of tools and documentation that allows to easily build custom images, without having to know about stuff like containerfiles, that are common to image building.
 You can [make your own](https://blue-build.org/how-to/setup/) !

+These images are built on top of the 'minimal' [Fedora Generic](https://github.com/lorduskordus/fedora-generic) images and personalized to my liking, I daily drive these.

 ## ISO